 What does the course involve?

-If you want to make valuable contributions to the community and become highly employable as a Care Worker in the fast-growing home and community care industry, then this is the course for you.
+If you want to gain a qualification which will help make you highly employable as a Care Worker in the fast-growing home and community care industry, then this is the course for you.

 Potential career outcomes: